Sous Vide Pork Chops

 How to sous vide pork chops

-Step 3- Vacuum seal.
+Step 2- Vacuum seal.
 Put the pork chops in a vacuum bag and add the sliced shallot and sprigs of rosemary.
 Seal the bag.

-pork chops in sous vide cooker.
+vacuum sealed pork chops in sous vide machine.

-seared pork chops.
+pan-searing sous vide pork chops.

-• Use a cast iron skillet to sear the pork chops.
+• Use a cast-iron skillet to sear the pork chops.
 A heated cast iron skillet provides a quick sear on the meat and helps you avoid overcooking it.

 • Don’t skip the fresh herbs if you don’t have rosemary.
 You can use fresh basil, thyme, oregano, or sage for sous vide pork chops.